AngleSharp/AngleSharp/README.markdown

 This is a long-term project which will eventually result in a state of the art parser for the most important angle bracket based hyper-texts (and related description languages like CSS).

+**Update** With version v0.8.0 further refactorings have been applied.
+The namespace `AngleSharp.DOM` (and sub-namespaces) has been modified.
+The new name `AngleSharp.Dom` fits much better into the .NET naming scheme.

 **Update** With version v0.6.0 the new API has been published.
 This API seems to be much cleaner and more extensible than the previous one.
 It also separates the implementation from the specification, which is important for working with the API, as new changes are less likely to break existing code (API usage).
 Most API changes have also been included to mainly reflect DOM4, with some (obsolete) parts being removed.

 Change log
 ----------

+**0.8.0**
+- New CSS value model integrated
+- PseudoElement available
+- Mutation records connected
+- Encoding basically finished
+- Memory leak fixed
+- All CSS4 selectors (excluding `||`) included
+- Finished `Url` implementation
+- HTML5 form validation
+- Media features and CSS properties extended
+- Namespace naming fix
+- All HTML5 input types are supported

 **0.7.0**
 - Native (callback based) async parsing